 |

-Originating from joint projects in the Low-Code Application Development course, the Lab provides a space where students work in cross-domain teams (NextGenMinds) to co-design and build applications and interfaces that contribute to research-oriented solutions in high-impact societal domains.
-Its mission is to transform ideas into early prototypes (living models) while cultivating a new generation of students equipped with the knowledge and applied AI skills to work on technologies / models that address pressing societal challenges.
+2. The next generation of talent through multidisciplinary mentorship and close collaboration with industry partners, enabling them to design and develop responsible AI solutions across diverse domains.
+The Lab provides a space where young talent can work in cross-domain teams (NextGenMinds) to co-design and build applications and interfaces that contribute to research-oriented solutions in high-impact societal domains.
+Its mission is to transform ideas into living models while cultivating a new generation of students equipped with true interdicsiplinary knowledge and applied AI skills to work on technologies / models that address complex societal challenges.

-The Living Models Lab connects several clusters such as (H)iCARE (responsible AI for digital health) and HUMANE.AI (human-in-the-loop hybrid intelligence), co-designed in collaboration with the CODE section (M. Amir Haeri, S. Borsci), OOST Simulation Center (HF-CODE & BMS Lab) to advance human-centered (and human-in-the-loop) intelligence.
+Originating from joint projects in the Low-Code Application Development course and value- and learning-driven design philosophy the Living Models Lab currently connects several methodological clusters such as (H)iCARE (responsible AI for digital health), Conversational AI for Education 5.0, and HUMANE.AI (human-in-the-loop hybrid intelligence), co-designed in collaboration with the CODE section (M. Amir Haeri, S. Borsci), OOST Simulation Center (HF-CODE & BMS Lab) to advance human-centered (and human-in-the-loop) intelligence.

-Living Models and demos
+Living Models and Demos

-Health
+Health 5.0

 - Nutritional health recommender (well-being, pregnancy)